Universal quantum control over Majorana zero modes: Theoretical framework

 \subsection{Suppress systematic errors in local defect}

-While the braiding operations of MZMs remain robust against local perturbations in the other Majorana fermions, this topological protection does not cover the systematic errors about the mediator LD.
+While the braiding operations of MZMs are resilient to the local perturbations in the other Majorana fermions, this topological protection does not cover the systematic errors about the mediator LD.
 As indicated by Eq.~(\ref{HamrotNon}), the unavoidable systematic errors associated with LD can cause undesirable transitions among the universal passages.
-Incorporating an error correction mechanism in e.g., Eq.~(\ref{OptGeneralOne}) to our protocol provides a reliable method to mitigate these systematic errors during the braiding operations of MZMs.
+A reliable mitigating method is incorporating an error correction mechanism through e.g., Eq.~(\ref{OptGeneralOne}) to our protocol during the braiding operations of MZMs.

-From a pedagogical perspective, the full Hamiltonian $H_{\rm rot}(t)$ in Eq.~(\ref{HamDri}) can be perturbed by: (a) the fluctuation in the splitting frequency of the local defect, i.e.,
+From a pedagogical perspective, the full Hamiltonian $H_{\rm rot}(t)$ in Eq.~(\ref{HamDri}) can be perturbed by: (i) the fluctuation in the splitting frequency of the local defect, i.e.,